ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 The drawbacks are:

-- It may reduce a module's readability: its external requirements would no longer be explicitly listed in the import section.
+It may reduce a module's readability: its external requirements would no longer be explicitly listed in the import section.
+To know what a module imports, readers have to read through the entire module.
-- It may complicate changing modules dependencies order.
+This may also complicate changing modules dependencies order.
-- It makes it harder to swap out dependencies for ones with similar interfaces but different implementations.

 Alternatives